 Let’s talk about why you are dissatisfied and thinking about ending a relationship.
 Also, do you think breaking up is necessary?
 Can things still be mended?

-Below are some signs that your differences can be resolved without resorting to a breakup:
+Below are some signs that your differences can be resolved without resorting to a divorce or breakup:

 - You have been together for a long time.

 - You know each other’s friends and family.

 - They treat you well in private settings as well as in public settings with family and friends.

 - You haven’t seen them behaving in unhealthy ways that undermine the goals of having a healthy relationship.

 - Your partner brings out the best in you.

 - You have forgiven them for their past wrongdoings.

 - They put effort into making the relationship work.

 - They are willing to do anything for you.